How to Install an Audiovox Car Alarm

 You’ll need to know what kind of locking system your car uses and what color of wire you need to connect to in order to interface the lock/unlock feature of your Audiovox car alarm.
 You should also check on how to hook up the relay for the door lock feature, how to access the factory door triggers and the color of the wire that connects to the starter disable feature.

 You’re going to need the following: wire strippers, electrical tape, crimps, multi-meter/voltmeter, needle-nose pliers, test light, a drill, tie wraps, a soldering gun/solder and double-sided mounting tape.

 We’ll be using the Audiovox AARS 20CS Remote Start and Security System for our example installation.
 If you’re installing in a diesel vehicle, consult the dealer to find out what kind of ignition system your vehicle has.

-- Mount the hood and trunk pin switches in locations where water will not drain onto them, and on a grounded metal surface.
-Switches must be set up to allow the hood or trunk door to depress them at least ¼ inch when they close, in order for the switches to work.
+Mount the hood and trunk pin switches in locations where water will not drain onto them, and on a grounded metal surface.
+Switches must be set up to allow the hood or trunk door to depress them at least 0.25 inches when they close, in order for the switches to work.

-- Mount the control switch in a location that’s accessible for you.
+Mount the control switch in a location that’s most accessible for you.
 The lower dash panel, kick panel, or glove box works well.

 Mount the shock sensor in a central location with a solid mounting surface that will allow the sensor to operate consistently.

 Install the starter inhibit relay in a location within 12 inches of the ignition switch’s low current start solenoid wire.
 Secure the relay to existing harness using a cable tie around the relay’s wiring harness.